Launching eLearning in a company is like doing the same with a spacecraft – it requires a detailed strategy, teamwork, investment, and much more.

 - Necessary resources: an LMS, an authoring tool, computers for employees at affiliates, and a course developer.

-- The project budget: implementing eLearning will cost you x dollars.
+- The project budget: implementing eLearning will cost you y dollars.

-- When to expect the result: the project will be launched in x days.
+- When to expect the result: the project will be launched in n days.

 Outcomes of Step 3: You know the approximate cost of your eLearning project, your management has approved the budget, you have an action plan, and you know the eLearning launch date.
-It’s high time to buy training tools and get to work.
+Now it’s time to buy training tools and get to work.

-An LMS without content is like a spacecraft without fuel.
+An LMS without content is like a spacecraft without fuel and flight plan.
 After the system is installed, you need to upload the learning content to your platform: presentations, books, instruction manuals, videos, and online courses.

-“If you have content which is proprietary/confidential by nature (pharmacy, personal finance) or requires frequent updates (compliance), you’re likely to decide to build an eLearning team internally.
+“If you have content that is proprietary/confidential by nature (pharmacy, personal finance) or requires frequent updates (compliance), you’re likely to decide to build an eLearning team internally.

-If your organisation’s learning content doesn’t change much over a considerable period of time, you probably decide to outsource eLearning content creation.
-It may also be due to delivering generic content to your employees (soft skills, technology) which is not confidential and poses no threat when shared with outsiders.
+If your organization’s learning content doesn’t change much over a considerable period of time, you’ll probably outsource eLearning content creation.
+It may also be due to delivering generic content to your employees (soft skills, technology) which is not confidential and poses no threat if/when shared with outsiders.
 Also, you may opt for such avenues when you feel the learning content on the required topics is available off the shelf from eLearning service providers.

-But when you opt for this channel, take care in selecting the right vendor to entrust the task as changing the service providers in the middle of the project is quite cumbersome and you wouldn’t want to take that route in any given situation.
+But when you select this channel, take care to select the right vendor to entrust the task, as changing service providers in the middle of a project is quite cumbersome and you don’t want to take that route in any given situation.
 So evaluate before committing.”

 Outcomes of Step 4: You’ve uploaded one or two e-courses to your LMS for a pilot project.